ajhynes7/scikit-spatial/doc/source/objects/line.rst

 Line
 ----

 A line is defined by a point and a direction vector.
-The direction of the line is the unit vector of the input vector.

 >>> from skspatial.objects import Line